4.4 Beyond the Basics

 Since the left side is not a single fraction, we cannot cross multiply.
 Instead, we'll multiply by the common denominator, which is \(5x\).

-This final type of equation might look familiar, and that's the challenge.
+This final type of equation might look familiar, and that's part of the challenge.
 It takes a careful eye to notice that expressions like \(x^2\) and \(2^x\) are not the same.
-The first has a variable based with fixed power of \(2\).
-The other has a fixed base of \(2\) and a variable exponent.
+The first has a variable base with power of \(2\).
+The other has a base of \(2\) and a variable exponent.

 Solution